-I love cooking in a 2-quart slow cooker.
-Since we’re a household of two we can make just enough food for one meal.
-We make these slow cooker lentil tacos all the time.
-This vegan taco meat substitute is 100% plant based and are great when you need a change from refried bean tacos.
-This easy vegan taco recipe is hands off and can cook while you’re away for the day.
+I make these slow cooker lentil tacos all the time in my 2 quart slow cooker.
+This vegan taco meat substitute is 100% plant based, gluten-free, soy-free and has no added oil.
+This easy vegan taco recipe is hands off and can cook while you’re away for the day and is a great change from refried bean tacos.

 Slow Cooker Lentil-Quinoa Taco Filling contains no soy or gluten yet, has an almost meaty texture that tacos love.
 This filling is also a great place to stash some shredded greens, fresh chopped summer squash, and more seasonal goodies from your market.